-As your team grows, there’s increasing pressure to develop good leaders within your team.
-At some point (~10 direct reports) you can’t manage everyone yourself.
-The logical thing to do is to get help.
+As your team grows, there's increasing pressure to develop good leaders within your team.
+At some point (~10 direct reports) you can't manage everyone yourself.
+Then, you have no choice but to get help.

-When you’re looking at your team and trying to decide who would make a good future leader, be sure you’re choosing someone for the right reasons.
-Consider these 5 qualities as a starting point as you search for the right person for the job.
+When you're looking at your team and trying to decide who to promote to manager, be sure you're choosing someone for the right reasons.
+Consider these 5 qualities as a starting point as you search for the right person to be promoted to team leader:

 Beware of fool's gold!

-Just because someone is your best individual contributor (IC) does not mean they will be a good manager.
-The qualities that make you a good leader are not all the same as those that matter in an IC role.
+Just because someone is your best individual contributor (IC) does not mean they should be promoted to team leader.
+The qualities that make you a good manager are not all the same as those that matter in an IC role.

 They may also enjoy their individual work and not want to switch to management.
 Don't force it.
 (More on this topic in an excellent post here by Lindsay Holmwood)